-The clock has struck and another year has begun.
-You have probably made all sorts of resolutions - quit smoking, drink less, go out more, spend less, etc.
+(Pocket-lint) - Another year has begun.
+You have probably made all sorts of resolutions - quit smoking, drink less, go out more (when possible), spend less, etc.

 Get rid of your unused gadgets

 If you have gadgets lying around your office or house, then now is the time to start clearing them out.

 Whether it is a stereo system you received a replacement for over Christmas, or an old handset, then get it on eBay, take it to a charity shop or see if a recycling site such as Music Magpie will offer you anything, because chances are your gadget collection is likely to keep growing this year.

 App updates don't just appear for the fun of it.

 An update will normally bring a fix for a bug, or make the app itself faster, sometimes it will even introduce new features so they are worth doing, and staying on top of - don't ignore them.

 It's better to be safe than sorry, and while some accounts require you to change your password regularly, others do not.